SyedHuzaifa12/Electric-vehicles-data/README.md

 ## 🚀 Impact
 - Provides actionable insights into the EV market using real-world data
 - Demonstrates strong data analysis and visualization skills
-- Useful for applications in automotive analytics and sustainability
+- Useful for applications in automotive analytics & sustainability

 ## Project Structure
 - Readme.md